DI Politics Chat: Upzoning the American Dream

 Ezekiel: He has a deadline.
 Plus, since he’s not here we can talk about him behind his back.

-Ed: Haha.
+Ed: Ha ha.
 I think our next chat topic should be about Jon.
 Purely and simply.

 Eric: These chats should all just be Maoist criticism sessions of the DI staff.